 Here’s a table of contents so you can skip to the things that speak to you.

 Wine Tasting Temecula

-Northern California is renowned for its wine (more on that later), but did you know that the Southern part of the state has amazing wine as well?
+Northern California is renowned for its wine, but did you know that the Southern part of the state also has delectable wine?